twbs/bootstrap/js/README.md

 ### PROGRAMATIC API

-We also believe you should be able to use all plugins provided by bootstrap purely through the JS api.
+We also believe you should be able to use all plugins provided by Bootstrap purely through the JS API.

-All pubilc APIs should be a single, chainable method, and return the collection acted upon.
+All public APIs should be a single, chainable method, and return the collection acted upon.

     $(".btn.danger").button("toggle").addClass("fat")

-All methods should accept an optional options object, a string which targets a particular method, or null which innitiates the default behavior:
+All methods should accept an optional options object, a string which targets a particular method, or null which initiates the default behavior:

     $("#myModal").modal() // initialized with defaults